UK guide • Ongoing costs • Practical advice

 What should be included in a maintenance plan?

-Not all maintenance plans are equal.
-A cheap plan is only useful if it includes the essentials.
+A cheap plan is only useful if it actually covers the essentials well.

 Updates with testing

-Updates should be applied safely and checked afterwards (forms, layout, key pages).
+Updates should be applied safely and checked afterwards so forms, layout and key pages still work.

 Security checks